Vyral/base-template/_drafts/what-makes-fall-a-great-time-to-put-your-home-on-the-market.md

 {% include youtube.html %}

-The fall is a great time to sell your home, and there are a few reasons why.
+<center>The fall is a great time to sell your home, and there are a few reasons why.</center>

 What makes fall a great time to sell your home?